HaGomel provides expressive arts programs for women who have experienced sexual trauma.

 Lead a Variety of Creative Programs

-During 2022, we will be launching our own expressive arts programs, initially on-line, then, when possible, in person.
+During 2022, we will launch our own expressive arts programs, both in-person and online.
 In these programs, our trained facilitators will interweave:

 - Visual art